 Do you not know that in a race all the runners compete, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 (1 Corinthians 9:24-25)

-This week, athletes from all over the world will converge on Rio de Jenairo, Brazil, for the opening ceremonies of the 2016 Olympic Games.
-I, for one, will be watching many of the events as they unfold between the opening ceremony and August 21st.
+This week, athletes from all over the world will converge in Pyeongchang, South Korea, for the opening ceremonies of the 2018 Olympic Games.
+I, for one, will be watching many of the events as they unfold between the opening ceremony and February 25th.
 Who doesn’t love the Olympics?

 Whether we ourselves are athletes or not, most of us recognize what it takes to compete in the Olympic Games.
 There is a universal understanding that athletes in the Olympics have worked hard to get there.
 As we watch the games, we will witness these athletes struggle against pain, face adversity, and push through mental obstacles.
 We acknowledge that even if they do not win an actual medal, in a sense they have won, by virtue of the incredible hard work and tremendous effort that brought them to the Games.